 Health Tools help you make wise health decisions or take action to improve your health.

 Three Types of Fitness for Children

-It's important for children and teens to take part in all three types of fitness: flexibility, aerobic fitness, and muscle strengthening.
+It's important for children and teens to take part in all three types of activity:

+This kind of exercise strengthens the heart and lungs and builds endurance.
 Children often get aerobic activity without realizing it.
-Playing tag, having a squirt-gun fight, or playing catch with friends all provide aerobic exercise.
-Going for hikes and walking to the store also provide aerobic activity.
+Playing tag, dancing, swimming, and playing catch with friends all provide aerobic exercise.
 Many schools and communities have programs for soccer, T-ball, and other activities.
-These are great ways for your children to get aerobic exercise and meet new friends.
+These are great ways for your child to get aerobic exercise and meet new friends.

 - Have an adult present who knows how to use weights.

-- Be sure the children learn the proper form.
-If they don't, they can hurt themselves.
-They also probably won't get the full benefit of exercising with weights if their form is wrong.
+If children don't use proper form, they can hurt themselves.
+Your child also probably won't get the full benefit of exercising with weights if your child's form is wrong.

-- Only use machines that can adjust to each child's size.
+- Use only machines that can adjust to your child's size.